 Everyone over the age of 18 should have a will.
 We can prepare a will to meet the needs of you and your family, taking into account every relevant aspect of your financial and relational situation.
-A will is not just for the distribution of assets, it can also, for example, direct your wishes for a guardian for minor children or regarding your burial wishes.
+A will is not just for the distribution of assets, it can also, for example, direct your wishes for a guardian for minor children.
 We can also review your existing will to make sure they meet your current needs.
 Click for information on Estate Planning with Minor Children.

 Power of Attorney